Kermit the Frog: Sesame Street

 Kermit was one of the original main Muppet characters on Sesame Street.
 Closely identified with the show, Kermit usually appeared as a lecturer on simple topics, a straight man to another Muppet foil (usually Grover, Herry Monster or Cookie Monster), or a news reporter interviewing storybook characters for Sesame Street News.
 He sang many songs on the show, including "Bein' Green", and was the focus of the 1998 video The Best of Kermit on Sesame Street.

 Unlike the rest of the show's Muppets, Kermit was never the property of Sesame Workshop and has only occasionally been a part of the show's merchandise.
 When Sesame Workshop bought full ownership of its characters from Henson for $180 million, Kermit was excluded from the deal.
 The character now belongs to The Muppets Studio, a division of Disney.

-His first Sesame Street appearance since Disney ownership was in an Elmo's World segment in the show's 40th-season premiere on November 10, 2009.
-His most recent appearance was in the 2019 television special Sesame Street's 50th Anniversary Celebration, where he performed "Bein' Green" with Elvis Costello.
+Kermit made his first Sesame Street appearance under Disney's ownership with a cameo in "Elmo's World: Frogs" on the season 40 premiere episode in 2009.
+His most recent appearance was on the Sesame Street's 50th Anniversary Celebration in 2019, where he performed "Bein' Green" with Elvis Costello.

 With the Muppets

 In The Muppet Show television series, Kermit was the central character, the showrunner, and the long-suffering stage manager of the theater show, trying to keep order amidst the chaos created by the other Muppets.
 Henson once claimed that Kermit's job on the Muppet Show was much like his own: "trying to get a bunch of crazies to actually get the job done."
 It was on this show that the running gag of Kermit being pursued by leading lady Miss Piggy developed.

 On Muppets Tonight, Kermit was still a main character, although he was the producer rather than frontman.
 He appeared in many parody sketches such as NYPD Green, City Schtickers, Flippers, and The Muppet Odd Squad, as well as in the Psychiatrist's Office sketch.

 As with most Disney characters, Kermit appears at various Disney theme parks.
-Kermit is featured in Muppet*Vision 3D, an attraction that opened in 1991 and continues to run presently at Disney's Hollywood Studios at Walt Disney World in Lake Buena Vista, Florida.
+Kermit is featured in Muppet*Vision 3D, an attraction that opened on May 16, 1991 and closed on June 8, 2025, at Disney's Hollywood Studios at Walt Disney World in Lake Buena Vista, Florida.
 The character was also formerly featured in the aforementioned attraction in Disney California Adventure Park at the Disneyland Resort in Anaheim, California until its closure in 2014.
 Kermit also appeared in The Muppets Present...Great Moments in American History at the Magic Kingdom from 2016 to 2020.
 He also appeared in two parades; Disney Stars and Motor Cars Parade which ran at Disney's Hollywood Studios from 2001 to 2008 and Disney's Honorary VoluntEars Cavalcade which was held during 2010 at the Magic Kingdom and Disneyland.